nikkypyra/capstone-project/README.md

 Pawlog was developed as my capstone project during the final three weeks of the [neuefische](https://www.neuefische.de) Web Developer Bootcamp in May, 2020.

-When viewing this app, please switch your browser to iPhone 6/7/8 mode, as pawlog was developed and optimized for mobile use.
+When viewing this app, please switch your browser to iPhone 6/7/8 mode, as it was developed and optimized for mobile use.

 ## Tech stack